 How strenuous is the walk?

-Certainly, this depends on where you are walking, and on the type of road surface.
+Certainly, this depends on where you are walking, on the type of road surface, and especially how physically demanding the walk is.
 Is your pup running freely or is he on the leash?
-Almost all larger breed puppies need to be extra cautious so as not to impair their growing skeleton.
+Is he playing with other puppies?
+Is he running or walking?

 Is regular walking necessary?

-If your puppy is from a smaller canine group, you can probably extend this 5 minutes for each month advice.
-Certainly, a slightly longer walk isn’t likely to cause any damage.
+Almost all large and giant breed puppies need to be extra cautious so as not to impair their growing skeleton.
+However, if your puppy is of a smaller breed, you can probably extend this ‘5 minutes for each month’ advice.
+A slightly longer walk isn’t likely to cause any damage.
 Likewise though, don’t over-exert your pup to the stage of exhaustion.

 Choose alternative activities

 When you take your puppy for a walk on the leash, he needs to keep up with you.
 This can be quite tiring for a small dog.
-Instead, chose some activities and games to play at home.
+Instead, choose some activities and games to play at home - such as problem solving and nose work.
 He will still have to use his brain, give his body a workout, but can also take a little nap in between these events.

-If you introduce early training regimes to your young dog, remember that mental motivation can be just as demanding.
+If you introduce early training regimes to your young dog, remember that mental stimulation can be just as demanding.
 Any training routines that aren’t necessarily physical, will also be exhausting over long periods.

 How often should I take my puppy out?